Hire UX designer

 Hiring a UX Designer Just for a UX Audit

 People often hire a UX designer far too late in the process, which means they miss the chance to get a second opinion.
 A UX designer’s core study is about your product and brand’s personification and the users who interact with your product.
-Therefore, you should involve the designer at the stages of creating brand identity and style guides, and give them full access to your company’s senior management and stakeholders so they can ask the necessary questions.
+Therefore, you should involve the designer in the stages of creating brand identity and style guides and give them full access to your company’s senior management and stakeholders so they can ask the necessary questions.

 How Much Does it Cost to Hire a UX Designer?